jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/ca1defa7f166eaabee82f5425c0f77623e17ec05/Sections/Images/Figure%2032.jpg">
 </p>

-To join information from the table and feature class, the table join operations relies on the presence of a **key field**.
+To join information from the table and feature class, the table join operation relies on the presence of a **key field**.

-**Key field - a common field present in both the target and join datasets.**
+**Key field - a common field present in the tables of both the target and join datasets.**

 For example, analysts often use a common name or id field to join two datasets together.
 In this example, ID serves as the **key field** to join a list of addresses to a list of grocery stores in South Bend.